Many runners look for a simple answer.

 You don’t need heart rate to become a better runner.

 So why use heart rate at all?
+Because it adds clarity.

 When it makes the biggest difference

-Heart rate is most useful when:
+Heart rate becomes most useful in specific situations.

-→ it acts as a simple guide
+In those moments, it acts as a guide rather than a rule.

 But it’s just a tool